Doaa-Taha/img-processing/readme.md

-##project name: image processing API
+#project name: image processing API.
 ##tools used: nodeJS , express, prettier, eslint, sharp, jasmine and typescript.

 > to run the project